NEXTGEN Travel Fellowship Program Postponed to Summer 2022

-Applications to the 2018 NEXTGEN: ‘Pagbabalik’ (Coming Home) Travel Scholarship and travel to the Philippines will open in the fall 2017.
-Please stay tuned for more details for the 2018 NEXTGEN: ‘Pagbabalik’ Travel Scholarship Application.
+The Bayanihan Foundation postpones its next plans for NEXTGEN: ‘Pagbabalik’ (Coming Home) Travel Scholarship to 2022.
+The recent global pandemic of COVID 19 virus has made travel to the Philippines untenable.
+Please stay tuned for more details in the Fall 2021 for the NEXTGEN: ‘Pagbabalik’ Travel Scholarship Application.
+However, this is subject to change based on the worldwide Covid19 pandemic conditions.
+The Bayanihan Foundation sincerely apologizes for this schedule change.
 Please bookmark this page for more details.

-In 2017, the Bayanihan Foundation traveled with two young Filipino Americans, Marc Butiong and Camillo Geaga as part of the Bayanihan Foundation’s 2017 NEXTGEN Program.
-Marc and Camillo visited historic sites in the Philippines; learned more about their Filipino heritage; connected with the foundation’s sustainable projects; and encouraged them to give back to the community, locally and globally.
+Since 2015, the Bayanihan Foundation traveled with 12 young Filipino Americans and they visited historic sites in the Philippines; learned more about their Filipino heritage; connected with the foundation’s sustainable projects; and encouraged them to give back to the community, locally and globally.

-In 2018, we plan to bring another cohort of young Filipino Americans to the Philippines.
+In the summer of 2022, we plan to bring another cohort of young Filipino Americans to the Philippines.
 This immersion trip is coordinated to promote diaspora philanthropy; know more about Filipino culture; learn about the foundation’s sustainable projects; connect and develop the participant’s potential sustainable projects; and connect with relatives and the participant’s heritage.

 - Visit historic sites related to precolonial Philippines; colonial sites under Spain and the US; Philippine revolution for independence; and to World War II;

-- Plant mangrove seedlings in Liloan, Cebu, as part of the thousands of mangrove seedlings already planted to combat climate change;
+- Conduct sustainable projects including planting mangrove seedlings in Liloan, Cebu, as part of the thousands of mangrove seedlings already planted to combat climate change;

 Learn about Philippine history, pre-colonial roots and its colonial past